 This youthful but experienced figure was nothing less than a living example to each of his men.
 Alone, half obscured by those he commanded, similar to them but without their faults, self-disciplined, modest, cheerful, he was at the same time both master and servant, each of admirable character.
 His real authority was not based on shoulder straps or rank but on a model life which granted the right to demand anything from others.
 (Salter 2014, 68)

-Siegfried Sassoon, for just one other example, had a similar ideal at the beginning of World War One (Sassoon 1937).
+Siegfried Sassoon, for just one other example, had a similar ideal at the beginning of the First World War (Sassoon 1937).
 For Salter, this figure isn’t just a hero to admire or to emulate, as perhaps it was for Sassoon.
 It’s a delighted self-recognition:

 I knew this hypothetical figure.
 I had seen him as a schoolboy, latent among the sixth formers, and at times had caught a glimpse of him at West Point.
 Stroke by stroke, the description of him was like a portrait emerging.
 I was almost afraid to recognize the face.
 In it was no self-importance; that had been thrown away, we are beyond that, stripped of it.
 When I read that among the desired traits of the leader was a sense of humor that marked a balanced and indomitable outlook, when I realized that every quality was one in which I instinctively had faith, I felt an overwhelming happiness, like seeing a card you cannot believe you are lucky enough to have drawn, at this moment, in this game.
 I did not dare to believe it but I imagined, I thought, I somehow dreamed, the face was my own.
 (Salter 2014, 69)